-Did you know that there are 14 National Parks in Texas?
+Did you know that there are two National Parks in Texas?
+Plus, 12 Park Units and two National Trails?
 It's true, and this Texas National Parks Guide covers each and every one!

 Keep reading to discover what makes them unique, the best things to do in every park, get helpful tips and a free map, and so much more.